Warblington: Modern

 Warblington contains a large secondary school (Warblington School) but no primary school.

-Warblington railway station is on the West Coastway line.

 Green Pond Corner used to be the local pond.
 The "corner group" also included Warblington House and Warblington Farm according to records from 1870.
 The pond was covered over around 1920 and now hosts the One Stop corner shop and local glass and fabric recycling point.

+In 1931 the civil parish had a population of 4321.
+On 1 April 1932 the parish was abolished and merged with Havant and Rowlands Castle.It is now in the unparished area of Havant and Waterloo, in the Havant district.

+The Havant Borough Council, on their website, declare that "Areas and individual buildings of 'special architectural or historic interest' can be designated as conservation areas to protect their heritage against detrimental development."
+Havant Borough Council identify fourteen such areas in the borough, the Warblington Conservation Area being just one.
+The Warblington conservation area centres on the Grade I Listed St Thomas à Becket Church, Warblington and includes a cemetery, the ruins of Grade II listed Warblington Castle, a Grade II listed Old Farmhouse, and the Grade II listed Old Rectory.